ursa1minor/nc-fundamental-katas/README.md

 ## Running Order

 The running order for this block's katas is:

-1. `dnaPairs`
+1. `dnaPairs` - we have created the test file for this one for you
 2. `calculateDivisors`
 3. `pigLatin`
 4. `sentenceToCamelCase`